puhpx/puhpx/README.md

 # Hi there 👋

-I'm Chuck, a Full Stack Engineer based in New York, NY.
+I'm Chuck Song, a Full Stack Engineer based in New York, NY.
 I'm passionate about creating scalable and efficient web applications, utilizing cutting-edge technologies and best practices.

 - 🔭 I’m a Full Stack Engineer
 - 🌱 I’m continuously learning and improving my skills in frontend and backend technologies